Nicoka11/NicolasKa_6_07012022/README.md

 ## Description

-I'm using Sveltekit for this project because it suited the accesibility requirements very well, and the structure of this project made it logical to use a Javascript Framework such as SvelteKit.
+I'm using Sveltekit for this project because it suited the accesibility requirements very well (follows the A11y guidelines), and the structure of this project made it logical to use a Javascript Framework such as SvelteKit.

 More infos on my personal notion page : https://opalescent-snarl-fde.notion.site/Projet-6-8f7e1c836a0c4c60b1a4bdb39b37cf87